Baldur's Gate 3: Sales

 Prior to the game's full release, Jason Schreier wrote that its success was likely, citing positive reception to the early access, strong pre-order sales, and high interest in the Dungeons and Dragons property.
 The game sold 2.5 million copies during the early access period.
 It became one of 2023's largest launches after release.
 In February 2024, Larian's publishing director Michael Douse said the game had over 10 million players.
 (Note: Douse was reacting to a leaked Microsoft memo justifying a $5 million cost to acquire Baldur's Gate 3 for their subscription service by describing the game as a "second-run Stadia RPG".)
 As of 2023, Larian has not released precise sales figures.
-The Irish Independent reported in November 2024 that Larian's 2023 pre-tax profit reached €249 million, a twentyfold from the previous year, (Note: Of 2022, PC Gamers Ted Litchfield wrote: "The company reported €22.7 million ($24 million) in total revenue, with Larian actually operating at a €214,000 ($223,000) loss.
+The Irish Independent reported in November 2024 that Larian's 2023 pre-tax profit reached €249 million, a twentyfold increase from the previous year, (Note: Of 2022, PC Gamers Ted Litchfield wrote: "The company reported €22.7 million ($24 million) in total revenue, with Larian actually operating at a €214,000 ($223,000) loss.
 It's a pretty stark reminder of how volatile the business of making games can be, with developers having to spend a great deal of money over a long period of time before (hopefully) making it all up and then some with a successful launch.") and that the game had thus far sold 15 million copies.

 Vincke described the game's performance as "way beyond" expectations; he had been concerned the game's entire audience had purchased it during early access.
 In a Q4 2023 earnings call, Wizards of the Coast's parent company Hasbro said the game had earned the company $90 million.
 Douse said the game's player count increased 20% over 2024, with IGNs Wesley Yin-Poole attributing this to modding support.
+By the end of 2025, the game had sold over 20 million copies.